B2B Payment Flexibility: 5 Common Mistakes to Avoid for a Successful Implementation

 A lack of diverse payment options on B2B platforms leaves both buyers and sellers dissatisfied.
 In fact, a notable 67% of buyers consider abandoning their transactions when their preferred payment method isn't listed.

-For sellers, this presents a dual dilemma: they either incur additional costs to accommodate new payment methods or risk potential losses from abandoned purchases.
+For sellers, this presents a dual dilemma: they either incur additional costs to accommodate new payment methods or risk potential losses from abandoned purchases—so it helps to use a funding comparison calculator to quantify the trade-offs before deciding on the optimal mix.
 To address this dilemma:

 Expand Payment Offerings: Sellers can proactively integrate a broader array of payment methods, ensuring that most, if not all, buyer preferences are covered.